 Carrying costs include storage and space, taxes, insurance and more.
 They are the costs your company incurs over the time it stores and holds its inventory.

-Having an accurate view of these costs is critical to knowing how much profit your current inventory can make.
+Having an accurate view of these costs is critical to know how much profit your current inventory can make.

 Here are the common inventory carrying costs your business needs to monitor: